-For example, ABA therapy can be applied to a child who throws a tantrum when he/she is interrupted from playing.
+For example, Applied Behavior Analysis therapy can be applied to a child who throws a tantrum when he/she is interrupted from playing.
 The antecedent here is the child engrossed in his/her playtime.
 A therapist might use the ABC approach in this way:

 Antecedent: The therapist tells the child that he/she can play for two more minutes, but he/she needs to put the toys away when time is up.

 Behavior: The child stops playing after two minutes and packs the toys away.

 Consequence: The therapist rewards the child verbally (“Great job!”) or with a physical gesture (high five, thumbs up).

 The consequence can change if the child does not behave the way he/she was expected to behave.
 While punishment is no longer a common practice in applied behavior analysis therapy, a consequence for not behaving accordingly can be simply taking away privileges like screen time or playing video games.

 To give you a bigger picture, an ABA therapist might do the following: